kubernetes/dashboard/docs/user/access-control/README.md

 ### Login view

-In case you are using the latest recommended installation then login functionality will be enabled by default.
-In any other case and if you prefer to configure certificates manually you need to pass `--tls-cert-file` and `--tls-cert-key` flags to Dashboard.
-HTTPS endpoint will be exposed on port `8443` of Dashboard container.
-You can change it by providing `--port` flag.
+In case you are using the latest installation then login functionality will be enabled by default and exposed via our gateway.

 ![Sing in](../../images/signin.png)